Round The Island Race 2024

 This event is for any competent sailor who wants to give the iconic Round the Island Race a go!
 So as long as you are at least RYA Competent Crew trained, or have suitable sailing skills, are fit and agile and can adapt quickly during the race this may be the event for you.

-The weekend prior to the race will cover a general skills review and practice/refresh, typical racing techniques, safety considerations and drills, crew positions and jobs, communication and hierarchy, technical brief and strategy, weather monitoring and considerations and other elements which will all make up a safe and run race.
+The practice days prior to the race will cover a general skills review and practice/refresh, typical racing techniques, safety considerations and drills, crew positions and jobs, communication and hierarchy, technical brief and strategy, weather monitoring and considerations and other elements which will all make up a safe and run race.

 On race day we will start early, have a final skippers brief including weather and tide review, final questions session and prepare the boat.
 We then leave the marina/anchorage and get to the line, ready for the off!

-During this event we will include meals on board (breakfast both days, lunch both days, dinner one night), moorings at Cowes on the practice weekend and of course entry into the race itself.
+During this event we will include meals on board (breakfast two days, lunch three days, dinner three nights), moorings at our Gosport Marina base, and of course entry into the race itself.

-Unlike other training schools we want you to be completely comfortable, confident and excited about undertaking the Round The Island Race, which is why we include for a full weekends training before the race!
+Unlike other training schools we want you to be completely comfortable, confident and excited about undertaking the Round The Island Race, which is why we include for a full two days training before the race!
 As you’d expect from Commodore Yachting, we do things the right way!

 This event runs in a single format:

-Included in the cost is the preparation and practice weekend before the race, and the race day itself.
+Included in the cost is the preparation and practice days before the race, and the race day itself.

-The actual race day has been confirmed by the ISC as 3rd July 2021.
+The actual race day has been confirmed by the ISC as 15th June 2024.
 This is subject to change however.
-Our preparation weekend is two weeks before the race, subject to weather.
-Keep the following weekend free in case we have to reschedule the practice weekend!
+The two practice days are 13-14th June 2024.

 On race-day we return to either Hamble or Cowes (Subject to availability of berths) at the end of the race for a good night out and to soak up the post-race atmosphere.
 The race itself can be exhausting and an evening finish may happen on the day.